 Be consistent with your keywords.
 YouTube picks up on what we actually say in a video, so be sure to reiterate the keywords you’re focusing on throughout your video.
 Plus you’ll want to include them in your video titles, video description and the tags of your video.

 You’ll be surprised what background noise is picked up in your camera while filming.
 I usually turn off the AC, my overhead fan, and any diffuser running in the room to decrease background noise.
 Yes, it gets hot, but I’d rather have good quality sound for my videos.
 I also pause if a neighbor is mowing their lawns, a plane flies overhead, or a train goes through town.
 All of which happens every time I film!

 Another random thing to avoid is wearing stacks of bracelets.
 Sounds silly, but trust me, it’s a loud sound on video.
 So I usually avoid wearing bracelets all together or just wear one.

 Film multiple intros and outros

-I always film at least 3 intros and outros because I find that is where I get the most rambly.
+I always film at least 3 intros and outros because I find that’s where I get the most rambly.
 One always stands out compared to the rest.
 When editing, I usually always go with the shorter version, but I never make the final decision until the rest of the video is edited and I see how long it is.
 In the beginning, I also completely forgot to end most videos, so I tried to remember and do both the intro and outro in the beginning.
-Remember, editing if your friend!

 Space out topics and talk slowly